-Of the children who have presented to CHW, approximately:
+Of the children who have presented to CHW:

 Children can fall out of a window which is open more than 12.5cm, even if a fly screen is present.

-The Building Code of Australia states, that where a person, including a child, could fall through an openable window located more than four metres above a surface below, a balustrade or barrier must be constructed.
+The NCC states, that where a person, including a child, could fall through an openable window located more than two metres above a surface below, a balustrade or barrier must be constructed.
 The barrier or balustrade, which may be constructed as the wall beneath the window sill, or a fixed window pane, among other solutions, must be constructed with a height of not less than 86.5cm above the floor beneath the window.
 The code also states that any opening in the barrier must not allow a 12.5cm sphere (round ball) to pass through it.